Lysique/ft_transcendence/README.md

 ### Authentication

-If you wish to authenticate throught passwords, fill the REACT_APP_AUTH in the frontend .env file with 'password'.
-Else leave empty.
+If you wish to authenticate throught passwords:
+- Fill the REACT_APP_AUTH in the frontend .env file with 'password'.
+- In the user entity (src/models/users/entities/user.entity.ts), modify the id decorator from 'PrimaryColumn()' to 'PrimaryGeneratedColumn()'.

 ## Run adminer after launching with make